silvasouzaadriano/02-dt-money/README.md

-# react-dt-money
-  This application aims to manage personal finances involving incomes and outcomes
+# This application aims to manage personal finances involving incomes and outcomes

 ## The application was configured using the boilerplate create react-app